kivikakk/kalaturg/README.md

     here.
 * A basic [UART echo], tested with Amaranth's simulator.
 * A clone of the Python simulator [with CXXRTL].
 * Learn to do a [very basic Chisel module with tests][Chisel Top] and Verilog output.

+In progress:

+* Build the Chisel module with CXXRTL and integrate it into the simulator — it'll be very *wrong*, but the key is the integration.

 [hdx]: https://hrzn.ee/kivikakk/hdx
 [pdm-backend package]: https://hrzn.ee/kivikakk/hdx/commit/27c3609f5b90e97ed89ca11a7e5747d4b8d0d90b#diff-14a0b9fe455f18efa8eb5b66ab3f4818d6ef7c32